Battle of Huế: North Vietnam and Viet Cong

 At least two PAVN regiments, two sapper battalions, and an assortment of VC local forces were based in Thừa Thiên Province.
 The headquarters of the PAVN 6th Regiment and two of its battalions were thought to be in Base Area 114, 30 km southwest of Huế, while the third battalion from the regiment was approximately 35 km northwest of the city, operating on the coastal flats.
 The Huế City Sapper Unit and the 12th Sapper Battalion were also located in Base Area 114.
 Several local force companies operated in the districts surrounding Huế.
 The 804th Battalion of the newly created 4th Regiment was reported to be near Phú Lộc District, 30 km southeast of the city.
 A second unit from the regiment, the 810th Battalion, and several local force companies roamed the coastal plain north and east of Huế.
 Unknown to Allied intelligence, the PAVN had recently shifted several more regiments and support units from Quảng Trị Province to the vicinity of Huế.
 Among the new arrivals was the 7th Battalion of the 29th Regiment, 325C Division, a unit that until recently had been laying siege to Khe Sanh.
 Also new to Thừa Thiên Province was the 5th Regiment, a three-battalion unit that normally operated from Base Area 101 near Quảng Trị.
-The PAVN B5 Front created a special logistical and administrative zone known as the Huế City Front to manage the upcoming battle.
+The Communists created a special logistical and administrative zone known as the Huế City Front to manage the upcoming battle.
 The new combat headquarters, staffed by high-ranking officials from the Trị-Thiên-Huế Front, local party members, and military officers from the units involved in the attack, had authority over the city and the three districts that surrounded it.